 Before departing Ghanzi we will enjoy an informative guided walk with the San community.
 After our walk, we head towards Maun, where upon arrival in Maun this afternoon, you will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
 This evening our guide will prepare us on what to expect on our full day excursion into the Okavango Delta.

-Those guests who have pre-purchased the upgrade package – will board the flight into the Delta upon arrival in Maun and will re-join the group on the morning of day 17.
+Those guests who have pre-purchased the upgrade package – will be transferred into the Delta upon arrival in Maun and will re-join the group on the morning of day 17.
 Please speak to your consultant for your programme of the Okavango Delta Excursion.

 The most rewarding and enjoyable way to explore and experience the beauty and serenity of this intricate system of lily covered channels and lagoons is by mokoro.
 Heading out early, we will be transferred by safari vehicle to the poling station (approximately 1 hour transfer) where we will meet the polers who will be escorting us into the Delta.
 The polers will steer us through the serene area of narrow, reed lined channels which open out onto beautiful lagoons.
 Reaching one of the many islands, a nature walk may be taken with your poler.
 After the walk, we return by mokoro through the channels back to the mooring station.
 While the mokoro trail is not primarily a game viewing activity, a variety of game bay be spotted in this pristine wilderness area including elephant, giraffe, kudu, impala and zebra.